Comanche: Cultural institutions

-The Comanche National Museum and Cultural Center in Lawton, Oklahoma, has permanent and changing exhibitions on Comanche history and culture.
+The Comanche National Museum and Cultural Center in Lawton has permanent and changing exhibitions on Comanche history and culture.
 It opened to the public in 2007.

 In 2002, the tribe founded the Comanche Nation College, a two-year tribal college in Lawton.
 It closed in 2017 because of problems with accreditation and funding.

 Each July, Comanche gather from across the United States to celebrate their heritage and culture in Walters at the annual Comanche Homecoming powwow.
 The Comanche Nation Fair takes place every September.
 The Comanche Little Ponies host two annual dances—one over New Year's Eve and one in May.

 History

 Formation

-The Proto-Comanche movement to the Plains was part of the larger phenomenon known as the “Shoshonean Expansion” in which that language family spread across the Great Basin and across the mountains into Wyoming.
-The Kotsoteka (‘Bison Eaters’) were probably among the first.
+The Proto-Comanche movement to the Plains was part of the larger phenomenon known as the "Shoshonean Expansion" in which that language family spread across the Great Basin and across the mountains into Wyoming.
+The Kotsoteka ("Bison Eaters") were probably among the first.
 Other groups followed.
 Contact with the Shoshones of Wyoming was maintained until the 1830s when it was broken by the advancing Cheyennes and Arapahoes.

 After the Pueblo Revolt of 1680, various Plains peoples acquired horses, but it was probably some time before they were very numerous.

-As late as 1725, Comanches were described as using large dogs rather than horses to carry their bison hide "campaign tents".
+As late as 1725, Comanches were described as using large dogs rather than horses to carry their bison-hide "campaign tents".

-The horse became a key element in the emergence of a distinctive Comanche culture.
-It was of such strategic importance that some scholars suggested that the Comanche broke away from the Shoshone and moved south to search for additional sources of horses among the settlers of New Spain to the south (rather than search for new herds of buffalo.)
-The Comanche have the longest documented existence as horse-mounted Plains peoples; they had horses when the Cheyennes still lived in earth lodges.
+Horses became a key element in the emergence of a distinctive Comanche culture.
+They were of such strategic importance that some scholars suggested that the Comanche broke away from the Shoshone and moved south to search for additional sources of horses among the settlers of New Spain to the south (rather than search for new herds of buffalo).
+The Comanche have the longest documented existence as horse-mounted Plains peoples; they had horses when the Cheyenne still lived in earth lodges.